 The last week or two before your child heads back to the classroom is the best time to make sure they're set up for a flying start, especially after the disruptions of COVID-19.
-Being ready for school is more than just having the right uniforms, stationary and backpack sorted.
+Being ready for school is more than just having the right uniforms, stationery and backpack sorted.
 Whether it's their first year of school or they're in high school, you also need to make sure your child is ready to get back to it, and this includes good oral health.

 Sadly, almost 40% of children's preventable hospital admissions involve dental problems.
 And that doesn't include all the children who have untreated toothaches and other dental issues distracting them from work, play and restful sleep.
 By five years of age, up to 40% of children have already had dental decay.